Maen1/iium/6/nlp4309/presentation.md

 ### 4.1 Challenges when testing emoji keyboards

+* Problems:
   * the number of emojis is 845  (lv 1 emo)
   * testing the most common ones, can bias the results.
   * Longitudial study:
     *  chatting behaviour: only small number of emoji are being typed
     * emojys being typed  are dependent with user mode.
 * Solution:
   * Game foramt that allows for control of the task, while still engaging users.
 * Chosing data approach: